kaz-Anova/StackNet/README.md

 train_file | Name of the training file. test_file | Name of the test file. output_name | Prefix of the models to be printed per iteration.
 This is to allow the Meta features of each iteration to be printed.
-Defaults to nothing. test_target | True if the test file has a target variable in the beginning (left) else false (only predictors in the file). params | Parameter file where each line is a model. empty lines correspond to the creation of new levels verbose | True if we need StackNet to output its progress else false
+Defaults to nothing. indices_name | (**NEW**) A prefix.
+When given any value it prints a .csv file for each fold with the corresponding train(0) and valiation(1) indices stacked vertically .The format is “row_index,[0 if train else 1 for validation]”.
+First it prints the train indices and then the validation indices in exactly the same order as they appear when modelling inside StackNet. test_target | True if the test file has a target variable in the beginning (left) else false (only predictors in the file). params | Parameter file where each line is a model. empty lines correspond to the creation of new levels verbose | True if we need StackNet to output its progress else false